TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

  **MAJOR.MINOR.PATCH**, eg. `1.0.1`

 - **MAJOR** version when you make incompatible API changes
-- **MINOR** version when you add functionality in a backward compatible manner
+- **MINOR** version when you add functionality in a backward-compatible manner
 - **PATCH** version when you make backward compatible bug fixes

 ## Install the Terraform CLI

 The Terraform CLI installation instructions have changed due to gpg keyring changes.
-So we needed to refer to the latest install CLI instructions via Terraform Documentation and change the scripting for install.
+So we needed to refer to the latest install CLI instructions via Terraform Documentation and modify the installation scripting.

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)